Weight Loss Surgery, also known as Bariatric Surgery can potentially help you lose weight, get healthy and regain your

-- Social Life: Much of our socializing with family and friends revolves around food and drink.
-After surgery, you will need to spend less time on activities that are focused on food.
+A lot of our socialization with family and friends revolves around food and drink.
+After surgery, you will find you need to spend less time on activities that are focused on food.
 For example, you could exercise with friends instead of eating a meal in a restaurant.

-Are you already through your Bariatric Weight-Loss Surgery procedure – and have a stable weight, but want to change residual, excess skin?
+Are you already through your Bariatric Surgery procedure – and have a stable weight, but want to change residual, excess skin?

 Dr Patrick Briggs Melbourne Plastic Surgeon – FRCS (Plas)